privateRecsys/privaterecsys/README.md

 - To test on a small sample use the scripts within the diffprivacy/benchmark folder.
 - To produce recommendations on popularity (average rating) and also privacy-presevring collaborative filtering run "main.py" within the diffprivacy/lens folder.

+#Web Application

+Node API
+First, configure your api/.env file to point to your database.

+Then, from the root directory of this project:

+cd api
+nvm use
+npm install
+node app.js starts the API